wandb/wandb/core/cloud-http.md

 target is Linux amd64; `--goos darwin --goarch arm64` selects another target.
 It does not change dependencies or the checkout.

+CI reports two separate comparisons.
+The existing Nox check compares the packaged default binary against main; it does not enable `cloud_http`, so this experiment should not produce a large reduction in that check.
+A separate CircleCI step runs the measurement script on the same revision with and without `cloud_http`, prints both sizes and the savings, and uploads `measurements.json`.
+Direct-build sizes can differ slightly from package sizes because packaging embeds the commit SHA and may strip additional ELF metadata.
+CI also runs the artifact and TensorBoard tests with the experimental build tag and race checks.

 From `core`, build or test the experimental variant explicitly:

 ```sh